mikeysan/mikeysan/README.md

 ### Hi there 👋 Mikey here.
 This is the boring section where I ramble on hoping to say something exciting that makes you visit me again.
 It just so happens that I am not in the mood for that right now, so I'll simply say, Remember to smile at least once today.

 Below is a list of what I am up to at the moment.
-I won't bore you or fill space by promising things that are more wishlists than actual plans.
+I won't bore you or fill space by promising things that are more wishlists than actual plans [^1].
 So you can be sure that what's listed is actually what's happening in my life right now.

-[^1]: hmm... note to self, maybe use actions to update that list when things change.

 - 🔭 I’m currently working on Python based bots for discord, twitter, and any other API I can get my hands on.
 - 🌱 I’m currently learning Python